Georgy Sviridov: Musical legacy

 Poetry always occupied an important place in Sviridov's music.
 He composed songs and romances to the lyrics of Mikhail Lermontov (1938, 1957), Alexander Blok (1941), William Shakespeare (1944–1960), Robert Burns (in Russian translation, 1955).
 Despite the popularity of Sviridov's instrumental works, both the composer himself and the music critics regarded vocal and choral music to be his main strengths.
 Oratorio Pathétique (1959) after Vladimir Mayakovsky has been called a masterful musical rendering of one of the most popular Russian revolution poets.
 Sviridov's prolific vocal chamber and vocal symphonic output includes the oratorio To the memory of Sergei Yesenin (1956), Little Cantata Wooden Russia (1964) after Yesenin, Cantata Songs of Kursk (1964), Spring Cantata (1972) after Nikolay Nekrasov, songs, romances, and cantatas after Fyodor Tyutchev, Sergei Yesenin, Alexander Blok, Boris Pasternak, Alexander Prokofyev, Robert Rozhdestvensky.
 He also wrote one opera, Twinkling Lights (1951).

 While Sviridov's music remains obscure in the West, it is widely known within Russia.
 According to his nephew Alexander Belonenko, who posthumously edited and published Sviridov's personal jottings:

 [Sviridov's music] is perceived [in Russia] as a sort of natural, or to put it more precisely, co-natural phenomenon, an integral part of the Russian landscape...
 Not everyone watching ORT will know the name of the composer to the music that accompanies the program Vremya, which has become a symbol of our bustling times.
 To say nothing of the "Romance" from ...
 The Snowstorm.
 Whenever I visit Moscow, I hear it played in subway tunnels.
 In the words of Alexander Blok, it "sunk into the souls of the people".

 The "Winter Road" movement that concludes the suite from The Snowstorm was allegedly plagiarized by Tappi Iwase and used as the theme for the popular video game series Metal Gear Solid.
+Following the allegation, the theme was removed from the fourth installment of the series onward.

 Honors and awards

-In 1946 Sviridov was awarded the Stalin Prize for his Piano Trio.
+In 1946, Sviridov was awarded the Stalin Prize for his Piano Trio.
 The Lenin Prize of 1960 was bestowed on the composer for his Oratorio Pathétique.
 Georgy Sviridov was awarded the USSR State Prize in 1968 and 1980 and honored with the title People's Artist of the USSR.
 He became a Hero of Socialist Labor (1975) and was twice awarded the Order of Lenin.

 Asteroid 4075 Sviridov, discovered by the Russian astronomer Lyudmila Karachkina in 1982, was named in honor of Georgy Sviridov.